Fork me on GitHub

 Querying a WHOIS

-This is the simplest way to send a WHOIS request is using the #query method.
+This is the simplest way to send a WHOIS request is using the #lookup method.

 c = Whois::Client.new